iai-group/sigir2017-table/README.md

 This repository is structured as follows:

 - Data
-- First step
+- Row population
-- Second step
+- Column population
 - Output

 ## Data